Kieran Culkin and Jesse Eisenberg in ‘A Real Pain’.

 - Run time: 1 hour 45 minutes

-A prison drama unlike any you've seen before, "Sing Sing" is about a man who has been imprisoned for a crime he didn't commit but finds purpose in a theater group composed of fellow incarcerated men.
-Colman Domingo plays the lead role and much of the cast is comprised of formerly incarcerated actors who participated in the Rehabilitation Through the Arts program, a decision that gives the project an authenticity it may not have had otherwise.
+"Sing Sing" is a prison drama unlike any you've seen before.
+It centers on a man who has been imprisoned for a crime he didn't commit but finds purpose in a theater group composed of fellow incarcerated men.
+Colman Domingo plays the lead role, and much of the cast is comprised of formerly incarcerated actors who participated in the Rehabilitation Through the Arts program, a decision that gives the project an authenticity it may not have had otherwise.

 Stephane Cardinale - Corbis/Corbis via Getty Images